 - Distributors retain some market power as they have control over whether or not a particular connection is contestable. - In Victoria, a standard control classification for this service is not a constraint on competition.
-Jurisdictional requirements under the Essential Services Commission's Guideline 14 enable the distributors to apply a rebate scheme and a real estate developer equalisation scheme that ensures competitive neutrality.
-The rebates provided are equal to the present value of the incremental DUoS revenue that the distributor will earn from the new connection.
-These rebates are available to customers that choose to source connection works from contestable service providers.133 - A classification of standard control is also appropriate because connection costs are based on the full cost of providing the service, subject to a cost revenue test that takes
+A rebate, equal to the amount of the DUOS calculation that goes into the RAB, is provided to customers that obtain third party connections.
+The Victorian DNSPs have submitted that the jurisdictional requirements under the Essential Services Commission's Guideline 14 enable the DNSPs to provide a rebate (equal to the present value of the incremental DUoS revenue that the DNSP will earn from the new connection) to customers that choose to source connection works from contestable service providers.
+98 In responding to this preliminary F&A, the Victorian DNSPs should set out how Guideline 14 applies to their provision of connection services and how this is connected to the rebate that facilitates contestability of connections services. - A classification of standard control is also appropriate because connection costs are based on the full cost of providing the service, subject to a cost revenue test that takes into account future revenue earned from tariffs paid by a connecting customer.
+Application of the cost revenue test means a connecting customer will eventually pay the full cost of their connection and make a contribution to shared network costs.
+This payment, however, will occur through both ongoing payment of distribution tariffs and, if required, a capital contribution.
+All existing customers will benefit from the connection of new customers even though, at first, those costs will not have been fully recovered from the connecting customers.

-129 AER, Connection Charge Guideline.
+96 AER, Connection Charge Guideline,